It used to be that you paid a PR team a ton of money to get you featured in the press.

 - Includes direct contact details of the journalist, the size of the publication, and the value of the article.

-Pro tip: It helps to get someone who is a contributor or has a relationship with journalists at a particular news outlet to introduce you.
+Pro tip: Ask an existing contributor or someone who has a relationship with that news outlet to introduce you.
 This gives you the best chance of getting your email opened, read, and your story published.

-7 Steps on how to write a media pitch
+How to write a media pitch in 7 steps

 1. Make your subject line count.